Seal of Dane County County of Dane

 Improving energy efficiency and electrifying homes can help close that gap.
 These upgrades not only lower utility bills but also create safer, healthier living environments.
 Poor indoor air quality and temperature fluctuations contribute to serious health problems, accounting for 14% of U.S. healthcare costs.
 Simple improvements like air sealing and insulation have been shown to reduce asthma-related emergency room visits by up to 12%.

 The majority of Wisconsin households could benefit from home energy and electrification upgrades that reduce costs, improve comfort, and support long-term health and well-being.
-Our aim is ensure everyone has access to energy efficiency improvements, lowering the cost of utility bills, creating safer and more comfortable homes, and reducing emissions at the same time.
+Our aim is to ensure everyone has access to energy efficiency improvements, lowering the cost of utility bills, creating safer and more comfortable homes, and reducing emissions at the same time.